Trucker guidetruckerBlogtrucker

 Once you’ve selected the route that works best for your trip, it’s time to start driving.
 Simply tap the “GO” button located in the bottom-right corner of the screen.

-That’s when the main navigation mode kicks in, and you’ll start receiving turn-by-turn notifications, real-time traffic updates, and other helpful features for your drive.
+That’s when the main navigation mode begins, providing you with turn-by-turn directions, real-time traffic updates, and a range of helpful features to enhance your journey.

 You’re now all set for a smooth, well-planned journey.
 See you in the next part!